allohouston/meteor-gdpr/README.md

 # meteor-gdpr
 GDPR package for the meteor framework used with Blaze

+Add it to your app using `meteor add yellowsquare:gdpr`

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*